Y-90: The Complete Course

 Y-90: The Complete Course will provide focused educational opportunities for interventional radiologists and trainees interested in initiating, developing, or strengthening their practice in using intra-arterial Y-90 in the treatment of hepatic malignancies.

-Upon completion of the AU portion of this course, the attendee should be able to:
+Upon completion of this course, the attendee should be able to:

 - Describe best practice in Y-90 radiation safety and dose management